 The most popular Christian meditations

-18. Meditative prayer
+24. Meditative prayer

-Meditatitve prayer is a type of meditation that Christians use for contemplation.
-Here the individual repeats the words of a prayer in a similar fashion to fashion to repeating a mantra (though, arguably, without the energy resonances that mantras produce).
+When praying in this way, we repeat the words of a prayer in a similar fashion to fashion to repeating a mantra (though, arguably, without the energy resonances that mantras produce).

-Meditating to God
+25. Meditating to God

 Meditating to God is another popular type of meditation for Christians.
 In this exercise the individual opens their heart to God and asks to be made one with God (which is similar to the Buddhist technique of Bhakti).